COMMENT MAGAZINE SUBMISSIONS

 Submissions

-Comment welcomes unsolicited submissions and pitches from all doers and thinkers, whether you’ve been penning essays for twenty years or are just starting to dip your toes into writerly waters.
-We are especially keen to widen the pool of those who get to speak as gatekeepers of public theology and Christian thought.
+Comment welcomes unsolicited submissions and pitches from all doers and thinkers, whether you’ve been writing essays for twenty years or are just starting to dip your toes into writerly waters.

 What is Comment looking for in a submission?

 The best pitches come from writers who are familiar with Comment’s archives and animated by the same spirit of intellectual hospitality and literary excellence that characterizes our work.
-We’re not interested in hot takes, polemics, or preachiness; rather, we are looking for non-bland analysis on consequential or evergreen topics that you can speak to from a position of intelligent engagement (whether because of deep interaction with the topic, a shaping personal history or encounter, or both).
-In general, Comment publishes only original works.
+We’re not interested in hot takes, polemics, or preachiness; rather, we are looking for non-bland analysis on consequential or evergreen topics that you can speak to from a position of intelligent engagement (whether because of deep interaction with the topic, personal history, or both).
+In general, Comment publishes only original work.

 For more detailed insight into what we’re looking for, read through our editorial principles below.